Get our newsletter

 For instance, if a popular celebrity is photographed by paparazzi using a certain brand of Pilates ball, then we could anticipate a boost in sales among fans of the celebrity who see the photo.
 The Pilates ball itself has been unchanged by the celebrity, yet its value to consumers has increased nonetheless by association.

 Value-add associations are shaped by each brand’s unique brand strategy.
-The more skillful the brand strategy, the more it will differentiate the product, generate affinity, and be difficult to copy.
+The more skillful the brand management strategy, the more it will differentiate the product, generate affinity, and be difficult to copy.
 These aspects are the least tangible, but, in many cases, they are what sets one product apart from others in its category and forms the basis for positive (or negative) brand bias.

-Duffy Agency evolution of value model
+Duffy Agency evolution of value offermodel

-All dimensions are dynamic
+All dimensions of value are dynamic

 The importance of any one of these rings changes over time as categories mature.
 Competition between products in a category typically begins at the core product level.
 As the core products become more uniform, brands will tend to compete on value-add associations.
 Cell phone handsets began competing on the quality of the signal in the early 1990s.
 When consumers no longer saw that as a problem, phones began to compete on design.
 Competition continues today with other value-add features, although brand associations (e.g. the coolness factor of Apple) can play a role.
 In very mature markets, value-add associations often increase in importance.
 It could be argued that, at this point, Coke and Pepsi are primarily competing on the level of brand associations.